kogcyc/insite/README.md

 ];
 ```

-The JavaScript object serves as a map that defines the structure of the <strong>kassette</strong> directory, which is organized as follows:
+The 'kassette' object serves as a map that defines the structure of the <strong>kassette</strong> directory, which is organized as follows:

 ```
 root/